 6. Set Realistic Goals

 How do you save money for a car?
-The answer unfortunately isn’t glamorous – it’s slow, incremental (and very hard) work.
+The answer unfortunately isn't glamorous - it's slow, incremental (and very hard) work.
 You need to set goals.
-Goals that are too high can be discouraging, and setting limits or lowering expectations will help make it seem like progress has been made – even if you don’t hit your original goal for how much you wanted to spend on a car.
+Realistic budget goals that are too ambitious can be discouraging, and setting limits or lowering expectations will help track progress towards your car fund - even if you don't hit your original goal for how much you wanted to spend on a car.
 This will also help you feel satisfied and proud of how much money was saved.

 Goals for Short-Term Finance